Inselnova Wiki Play

 Mustering Forces

-Every land soldier requires a roof: one population per unit, supplied by the HousingHousing.
+Most land soldiers require a roof: one population per unit, supplied by the HousingHousing.
+The lone exception is the Guard HoundGuard Hound, which kennels its own pack and costs no population (see The Garrison below).
 Land forces are trained in the BarracksBarracks.
 Ships are launched from the HarbourHarbour and do not count against population.
-Only harbour level and resources limit your fleet.
+Instead, a fleet is limited by harbour berths: the dock can only hold so many hulls, and the harbour level sets how many (see Harbour berths below).
 Only one training order runs at a time, but multiple units may be commissioned in a single batch.
 Higher building levels and research advancements unlock stronger forces.

 Fleet Speed